dotCMS/dotconnect-figma-to-uve/README.md

-# Figma to Next.js to dotCMS UVA With AI
+# From Figma to UVE Page With AI

-This repo has all the assets used to enable AI to create a Next.js page that is fully manageable via dotCMS Universal Visual Editor.
+This repo has all the assets used to enable AI to create a Next.js page that is fully manageable via dotCMS Universal Visual Editor (UVE).
 It relies on [Cursor's IDE](https://www.cursor.com) and uses the Anthropic's latest Claude Sonnet model to read the figma prototypes and  build react components that use the dotCMS content model to render.

 ## What do you need?
 1. A dotCMS instance or you can use https://demo.dotcms.com